cth2015/cth-documentation-middleman/source/content/projects/coding-the-humanities-ii.html.md

 - title: Weather-based music recommendation
   url: http://pvtwuyver.github.io/CTHproject/project.html
 ---
-In CtHII, students hand-picked the part of the learning materials that they needed.
+In Coding the Humanities II, students hand-picked the part of the learning materials that they needed.
 They choose the parts based on very specific and concrete goals.